What is Asset-Based Lending (ABL) & How Does it Work?

 How does an asset based loan work?

 A company’s assets hold tremendous value.
-So much so that asset based lenders will lend money to a company based on the company’s assets.
+So much so that the best asset based lenders will lend money to a company based on the company’s assets.
 Most lenders will look at physical assets(equipment and inventory) and highly liquid assets(accounts receivable financing like an ar based line of credit) while others will be focused on assets like intellectual property.

 After a review of the company’s assets, a lender will provide a credit approval with a maximum loan or credit line amount.
 The formula for the loan lays out the borrowing capacity as a percentage of the borrowing base(leveraged assets).
 Therefore, if the loan exceeds the borrowing base then the borrower defaults.